Rekordbox 7 is out! A shameless cash grab

 In a very convoluted way, you could do it Mixed-in-key already.

-Regretfully Pioneer put this feature behind a paywall: you need a subscription to use it.
+AlphaTheta locked this feature behind a paywall: you need a subscription to use it.

-Just right-click on your tracks and choose Analyze.
+Just right-click on your tracks and choose “Analyze”.

 Learn how to master hot cues and memory cues here … yes, manually … in a way that is actually useful 🙂